trema/trema-edge/README.md

 # About OpenFlow 1.3

-## Important modifications
+## Notable modifications

 + Multiple tables,groups support (Setting of multiple tables, groups).
 + Extensible match support.
 (Extensible match support applicable to MPLS and IPv6 match setting).
 + Extensible packet rewrite support.
 (Extensible packet rewrite support applicable to MPLS and IPv6).
 + Support for added packet-in contents.
 (Support for additional cookie and match fields).

-## Frequently used packets expanded threfore became more time-consuming.
+## Frequently used packets expanded hence processing time increased.

-+ The packet-in has been expanded since packet includes the cookie and the match fields.
++ The packet-in has been expanded to include the cookie and the match fields.
 + The `flow_mod` that had only match+actions has been expanded to match+instructions+actions.

 ## Unsupported

 + The cookie mask is to be used in `flow_mod` modify/delete and `flow_stats_request` and `aggregate_stats_request`.
-Therefore as trema does the the cookie translation became a problem.
+As currently trema does the cookie translation it is a problem.

 ## Differences seen by applications